Terror probe launched after deadly Paris knife attack - Journal du Cameroun

 Prosecutors cited witnesses as saying the man shouted “Allahu akbar” (God is greatest) as he went on the rampage, and added that a terror investigation had been launched.

-The Islamic State group claimed responsibility, according to the SITE monitoring group, but provided no corroborating proof.
+The Islamic State group claimed responsibility, according to the SITE monitoring group, but provided no corroborating proof to back the claim.

 “The executor of the stabbing operation in the city of Paris is a soldier of the Islamic State and the operation was carried out in response to the calls to target the coalition states,” a “security source” told IS’s official Amaq news agency, according to SITE.